 Preparation and consumption

-So this is an Instant version of my Ragi Dosa, (My pics are not very good, but I wanted to share this for long now)
+So this is an Instant version of my Ragi Dosa, (My pics are not very good, but I wanted to share this for a long now)

 Ingredients